dentropy/ddaemon-monorepo/README.md

 ## TODO

+* Add scripts for dumping and indexing each separate index
 * Get the character count of the contents
 * Get the number of attachments, mentions, embeds etc
 * Parse out any domain names